Where the story began…

 It was an idea people liked the sound of.
 Especially the #StreetsAhead campaign by Brighton & Hove Council.
 They would support her with the resources they had.
 Council beach cleaning teams would collect and store the bottle tops.
 They’d create collection jars for bottle tops in cafes and kiosks along the seafront.

 They began speaking to beach clean organisers, to other plastic campaigners, to people who cared about making a difference.
 Yes, they would help.
 The Volks Railway would provide a canvas for the bottle-top installation.
 Yes, the Seafront Office would do what they could.
 Cafes and restaurants right on the beach agreed to collect customers’ bottle tops, encouraging them to leave them there.
 Support and momentum for A Drop in the Ocean swelled like a spring tide.
 And then, The Appreciation Society got some funding, from the Rampion Fund at the Sussex Community Foundation.
+The project was up and running.

 A community subplot